 the current best guess at any rate

 So Invega and Risperdal have one of the simplest profiles in which receptors they deal with - mainly the dopamine Type 2 (D2) and serotonin Type 2 (5HT2), with enough of the H1 histamine receptors to help put you to sleep and a light brushing of the α1 and α2 adrenergic receptors thrown in for good measure.
 They just hit the dopamine receptors harder than most of the other Novel / Atypical Antipsychotics.
 In some ways Risperdal and Invega act almost like Haldol (halperidol) on steroids, by keeping one’s brain from using too much dopamine and serotonin, thus helping to prevent the positive symptoms in schizophrenia: aggression, conceptual disorganization, hallucinations and hallucinatory behavior, suspiciousness, and unusual thought content.
 Just replace “conceptual disorganization” with “racing thoughts” and “hallucinatory behavior” with “delusions” and you’ve got symptoms for mania.

-More about How Invega Works than You Probably Ever Wanted to Know.
-AKA paliperidone mechanism/method of action, or pharmacodynamics.
+Learn More than You Probably Ever Wanted to Know about How paliperidone Works

 As Invega is merely the active metabolite of Risperdal, so a lot of stuff will be in terms of how it compares with Risperdal.